Chanchal2004/smart-business-messaging-engine/README.md

 Privacy and Consent System
 When user lands:

-Anonymous User ID is created
+Anonymous User ID is generated

-No personal details stored
+No personal data stored

 When user opts in: